 “Getting new transmission to the city will be very complex,” he said, noting aspects of “building in a dense urban environment that we can’t change.”
 He said owners can help by “providing lead time and predictability” in structuring procurement.
 Related to advance “strategic sourcing” of materials, Torres-Springer noted the benefits but said MTA still sees risk.
 “We’re worried we would buy something that didn’t make sense in a system, once our builder was on board,” he said.

-Panelists see artificial intelligence (AI) as a potential risk mitigator but with its own limitations.
+Panelists see AI as a potential risk mitigator but with its own current limitations.
 Burns & McDonnell has begun using it to create an internal Chat GPT to respond to owner RFPs, “trying to create in seconds a 60% draft proposal that a human could use as a basis for a proposal," said Herzog.
 "We’re trying to go from a 3D modeled infrastructure project to a 60% design package with no human interaction."

-Equinor uses AI for analysis of wind and ocean patterns, said Taylor, but noted that “until it gets smart enough to differentiate fake news and real news, it won't replace human common sense.”
+Equinor uses AI for analysis of wind and ocean patterns, said Taylor, but said “until it gets smart enough to differentiate fake news and real news, it won't replace human common sense.”
 Echoed Cazares: "It’s well written, but misses the point.”